Akuyala/Akuyala/README.md

 # Akuyala
 #### Christchurch, New Zealand

-- Currently developing a chat application, currently in pre pre pre alpha ( **there is some sembalance of thought gone into it and that's about it** ), will make the repo public once a minimum viable product is achieved.
+- Currently developing a chat application, currently in pre pre alpha ( **there is some sembalance of thought gone into it and that's about it** ), will make the repo public once a minimum viable product is achieved.
 - Am not a red panda, or a raccoon.

 <!---